 I often write about breaking bad habits or creating healthy habits, usually referring to behavior, such as exercise.
 But what about thoughts and emotions?
 Thoughts and emotions are habitual as well.
 Yet stopping yourself from doing something seems more realistic than stopping yourself from thinking or feeling something.

-During the first few years of practicing daily mediation, I recall wondering how people who didn’t meditate even got through their day.
+During the first few years of practicing daily, I was amazed at the benefits of meditation and I recall wondering how people who didn’t meditate even got through their day.
 It would be like not brushing your teeth in the morning, except instead of having a stale filmy-feeling in your mouth all day, your day would be infested by all sorts of thoughts and emotions, regardless of whether you found them pleasant or not.

 After a few more years of meditating, I started to go on meditation auto-pilot.
 I was still sitting down and closing my eyes, but I wasn’t really getting into it.
 I was thinking about what I wanted to do that day, and wondering how long until my timer beeped so that I could get on with it.
 I didn’t really feel like there was any benefit to forcing myself to sit still when there was so much to be done.
 So I stopped.

 At first it seemed liberating, as if I’d finally gotten rid of some pesky obligation that was consuming 20 minutes of my time every morning.
 Now I can just get out of bed and dive right into the day.
 Morning tea, here I come, no delays.
 Yipee!
 More time!

 But as the weeks crept by, it turned out there were consequences to reclaiming that precious 20 minutes of my time.
 Many of the benefits of meditation had become such a normal part of my life that I didn’t realize how much the practice added to my well-being until I quit . . .